PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 15:23:13
+Last updated: 2024-04-02 15:24:17
-Random Quote: Persuasion is often more effectual than force. - Aesop
+Random Quote: To command is to serve, nothing more and nothing less. - André Malraux